This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Once cooked, stir in the nutritional yeast, white miso, vegan butter, and ground black pepper.
-Taste and adjust saltiness if needed.
-Top with fresh parsley or cilantro, and sautéed mushrooms (optional)!
+• Season.
+Once the buckwheat is tender, stir in the nutritional yeast, white miso, vegan butter, and ground black pepper, and cook for one more minute.
+Taste and adjust the saltiness if needed.

 Sautéed Mushrooms

 • While the risotto is cooking, heat a tablespoon of oil in another non-stick skillet over medium heat.
-Add the sliced mushrooms and cook for 3-5 minutes, or until mushrooms are cooked.
-Deglaze with the soy sauce and season with ground black pepper.
-Cook for one more minute and set aside.
+Add the sliced mushrooms and cook for 3-5 minutes or until they are slightly golden brown.

 Nutrition